NetAppEMEA/sgws-elasticsearch-demo/ElasticSearch-Installation.md

        unzip bundle.zip

 5. Store the key files in a secure location, you will need them later for deploying the docker containers
-6. Use the `.csr` Certificate Signing Requests to request valid certificates from the Certification Authority of your choice
+6. Use the `.csr` Certificate Signing Requests to request valid certificates from the Certification Authority of your choice.
+Important: The certificates must be usable for client and server authentication!
 7. Store the certificates on the docker server in Base64 format, e.g. using names like `elasticsearch1.crt`
 8. Store the certificate chain of the Certification Authority on the docker server in Base64 format.
 If the chain is in p7b format use `openssl pkcs7 -inform der -in ca.p7b -print_certs -out ca.crt` to convert it
 9. The result should be similar to